uvaai/pdp/_schedules/3 Spring 2021/index.md

 primary purpose of these meetings.

-*Note:* This means working together on analysis and approach of a problem, not directly sharing code with each otehr!
+*Note:* This means working together on analysis and approach of a problem, not directly sharing code with each other!
 For a complete description of what it means to do your own work and forms of collaboration are reasonable and unreasonable, see the end of this document.